open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

   - v1
 ```

-If installVersion is not defined in `ManagedClusterAddOn`, use the defaultVersion v1.
+If desiredVersion is not defined in `ManagedClusterAddOn`, use the defaultVersion v1.
 When the installation is finished, the currentVersion is updated to v1.

 ```yaml